States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Formation and Utilization of IDSRs

 \paragraph{Results.}

-As seen in Figure \ref{fig:masked_accuracies}, despite being unable to directly observe the first two numbers, Qwen-72b demonstrates remarkable ability to perform calculations through the IDSRs passed via the second addition sign.
-This suggests that LLMs indeed utilize generated IDSRs to make multi-hop inferences, such as consecutive addition.
-However, a significant drop in accuracy compared to the baseline is observed.
-We hypothesize that this occurs because models are not explicitly trained to make inferences using IDSRs only and are unaccustomed to abrupt changes in the attention mask.
-With slight modifications to the training process, models might better utilize IDSRs to perform multi-hop inferences.
+As seen in Figure \ref{fig:masked_accuracies}, despite being unable to attend directly to the first addend, Qwen-72B retains non-trivial accuracy when information can pass through the first addition sign.
+This result is consistent with the model using information represented at the bridge during iterative addition.
+However, a significant drop in accuracy compared with the baseline remains.
+We hypothesize that this occurs because the model is not explicitly trained for this modified attention pattern and is unaccustomed to the abrupt mask change.